abrasive/shairport/README.md

 **Note**

 The following procedures will install the `shairport-sync` application into your system.
-Before continuing, you should check to see if `shairport-sync` is already installed – you can use `which shairport-sync` to find where it is located, if installed.
+Before continuing, you should check to see if `shairport-sync` is already installed – you can use the command `$ which shairport-sync` to find where it is located, if installed.
 If it is installed you should delete it – you may need superuser privileges.
 After deleting, check again in case further copies are installed elsewhere.
 (If the existing installation of `shairport-sync` is where the new copy will be installed into, it will be overwritten;  sometimes, however, the installation is to another location, so it is safer, initially, to delete previous versions manually.)

 **Ubuntu:**